Data-Driven Weak-form Discovery of Stochastic Systems: Background and Setup

 \subsection{Sparse Identification of Nonlinear Dynamics}

-The SINDy framework \cite{b_brunton2016} identifies governing ODEs by expressing the right-hand side as a sparse linear combination of library functions.
-Given trajectory data, one constructs a feature matrix $\Theta(X)=[1, X_1, X_2, X_1^2, X_1X_2,\ldots]$ and a vector of state derivatives $\dot X$ (typically estimated by finite differences), then solves the sparse regression problem
+The SINDy framework~\cite{brunton2016} identifies governing ODEs by expressing the right-hand side as a sparse linear combination of library functions.
+Given trajectory data, one constructs a feature matrix $\Theta(X)=[1,X_1,X_2,X_1^2,\ldots]$ and a vector of state derivatives $\dot X$, then solves